-Mara Purl pioneered small-town fiction for women with her popular and critically acclaimed Milford-Haven Novels.
-Her beloved fictitious town has been delighting audiences since 1992, when it first appeared as Milford-Haven, U.S.A. – the first American radio drama ever licensed and broadcast by the BBC.
+Her beloved fictitious town has been delighting audiences since 1992, when it made its debut as Milford-Haven, U.S.A. – the first American radio drama ever licensed and broadcast by the BBC.
 The show reached an audience of 4.5 million listeners throughout the U.K.

-As an actress, Mara was “Darla Cook” on Days Of Our Lives.
-She was named one of twelve Women of the Year by the Los Angeles County Commission for Women.
+Mara was named Woman of the Year by the Los Angeles County Commission for Women.